Nourishment for the kidneys and liver

 Soreness and weakness of the waist and knees, vertigo, tinnitus, palpitation, insomnia, restlessness.

-Rehmannia (left) is a plant.
+Rehmannia (top) is a plant.
 The root and parts that grow above the ground are used to make medicine.
 Rehmannia is commonly found in herbal combinations used in Traditional Chinese Medicine and Japanese Medicine.
 Its therapeutic actions are:

 - Strongly Nourishes the Blood